OlgaShchekina/Mocha/README.md

 ## Testing with Mocha-Chai
+In this project, I am learning to test functions using the Chai library.
 ## What is Mocha?
   - [Mocha](https://mochajs.org/) is a JavaScript test framework that runs on Node.js and in the browser.
   - Mocha does not include an assertion library so that's why we use Chai.